-As winter arrives, the excitement for the most anticipated holidays; Christmas and New Year overcome everyone’s mind, with Christmas trees, gifts, social gatherings, shopping, and much more.
-Along with joy, winter also brings in the common cold, also known as an acute upper respiratory tract infection.
+As winter arrives, the excitement for the most anticipated holidays; Christmas and New Year, overcomes everyone’s mind, with Christmas trees, gifts, social gatherings, shopping, and much more.
+Along with joy, winter also brings the common cold, also known as an acute upper respiratory tract infection.
 It has been estimated that approximately 1 billion Americans suffer from the common cold every year.
-Health care services near Manhattan and medical center in NYC and Chelsea report numerous cases of the common cold every year just as winter’s come round the corner.
+Every year, healthcare services near Manhattan and medical centers in NYC and Chelsea report numerous cases of the common cold every year just as winter’s come around the corner.

 SYMPTOMS AND PROGNOSIS: